 Subject to the discussion below under the heading "-Passive Foreign Investment Companies," the gross amount of any distributions received with respect to our ordinary shares, including the amount of any Israeli taxes withheld therefrom, will constitute dividends for U.S. federal income tax purposes when such distribution is actually or constructively received, to the extent such distribution is paid out of our current and accumulated earnings and profits, as determined for U.S. federal income tax purposes.
 Because we do not expect to maintain calculations of our earnings and profits under U.S. federal income tax principles, it is expected that the entire amount of any distribution will generally be reported as dividend income to you.
 Dividends are included in gross income as ordinary income unless such dividends meet the requirements of "qualified dividend income" as set forth in more detail below.
-Distributions in excess of our current and accumulated earnings and profits would be treated as a non-taxable return of capital to the extent of your adjusted tax basis in our ordinary shares and any amount in excess of your tax basis would be treated as gain from the sale of ordinary shares.
+Distributions in excess of our current and accumulated earnings and profits under teated as gain from the sale of ordinary shares.
 See "-Sale, Exchange or Other Disposition of Ordinary Shares" below for a discussion of the taxation of capital gains.
 Our dividends would not qualify for the dividends-received deduction generally available to corporations under section 243 of the Code.